anntanp/ise-teaching/content/authors/tabea/_index.md

 ---
 # Display name
-title: SoSe 2021
+title: Tabea Tietz

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role:
+role: Tutor

 # Organizations/Affiliations to show in About widget
 organizations: